Axxession/fabric/docs/design/access-domain-overview.md

 AccessCatalog -> AccessControl by AccessItemId and provisionable grant output AccessCatalog -> Requirements by requirement derivation and grant compliance evaluation Contractors -> Locations by LocationId
-Requirements -> Contractors by contractor planning facts and JobTypeId policy references CredentialManagement -> AccessControl by CredentialTypeTarget and location-based provisioning resolution Automation/Sagas -> Employees, Visitors, AccessCatalog, CredentialManagement by application-service calls
+Requirements -> Contractors by contractor planning facts and JobTypeId inputs used during contractor requirement derivation CredentialManagement -> AccessControl by CredentialTypeTarget and location-based provisioning resolution Automation/Sagas -> Employees, Visitors, AccessCatalog, CredentialManagement by application-service calls
 ```